kawasima/falchion/README.md

 # Falchion

-Falchion is a JVM container for the fault tolerant server.
+Falchion is an antifragile JVM container.
 Falchion container requires JDK9 because it's using SO_REUSEPORT flag.
 JDK9 supports SO_REUSEPORT only on Linux.

 When the container has started, it forks JVM processes until the given pool size.